 The Maratha Light Infantry is one of the oldest military regiments of the Indian Army.
+It can be traced back to the Bombay sepoys who were raised in 1768.
 Attesting to the valour of Marathas, the Maratha Regiment is also widely acclaimed and celebrated for its undeterred prowess in the military field.
 The regiment’s founding stone was laid, back in the seventeenth century by the great Maharaja Chhatrapati Shivaji and it has been 250 years of the infantry’s glorious representation in the war fields ever since.

 Since independence, the Regiment has earned Seven Battle Honor’s and Seven Theatre Honor’s, numerous gallantry awards cherishing Five Ashok Chakra and Five Mahavir Chakra.
 These honors testified the frontline leadership and determination of the Maratha soldiers and Units.

 On 4th Feb 2015, Lt Gen PJS Pannu, PVSM, AVSM, VSM proposed 4th Feb of each year to be observed as the Maratha Day, remembering the valor and chivalry displayed by a small party of Marathas during the capture of Sinhgarh Fort in 1670.
 The proposal was unanimously received and therefore, 4th Feb of each year is observed as Maratha Day.

 The Maratha Light Infantry Regiment was an essential component in the 1999 Kargil War.

 The Tololing mountain summit, a crucial enemy stronghold in the region, had to be taken and held by the Maratha Regiment.
 After engaging the enemy in a bloody battle, the regiment heroically battled and succeeded in taking the peak.
 The Indian Army’s morale was greatly boosted by the capture of Tololing, which also opened the door for more advancements in the area.